Tag: Unsure on details (26 total)

 While a majority of the medieval homes in Rome have been lost to reconstruction projects and over-restoration, a few residential spaces scattered across the city offer insight into the forms and components of medieval houses.
 An excellent example…

 When one thinks of the Middle Ages, a few images come to mind.
 Knights in shining armor and princesses, but also castles and towers.
-And in Rome, there are a great many medieval towers.
+In Rome, there are a great many medieval towers.
 Among these is the Tor Millina, situated just west of the Piazza…

 Near the Piazza S. Cosimato, a medieval portico juts out from the sides of a nondescript building.
-The portico leads to the outdoor atrium of the church of San Cosimato, a part of the former Monastery of S. Cosimato.
-San Cosimato began as a…
+The portico leads to the outdoor atrium of the church of San Cosimato, a part of the former Monastery of San.
+Cosimato.
+It began as a Benedictine house…

 Walking through medieval Trastevere, it is easy to forget about the classical Roman city that once flourished across the river.
 This neighborhood, now home to much of Rome’s nightlife and many of its most recognizably medieval buildings, was included…

 The Porto di Ripetta was a small port on the Tiber.
 Pope Clement XI officially built the physical port in 1703, but that spot had been used as a landing for boats since ancient Roman times.
-Though the port was mostly a just a well-used riverbank…
+Though the port was primarily a well-used riverbank during…

 By the time Pope Leo IV (847-855) fortified Porta Portese (Rome's southernmost gate) with three defensive towers to combat Muslim pirates, the Ripa Grande (depicted on Antonio Tempesta's map of Rome, seen above) had emerged as one of Rome's premiere…